JavierMontillaArias/Java/README.md

-# Repositorio de prácticas Java – 1º DAM
+# Java Practice Repository – 1st Year of DAM

-Este repositorio recopila los ejercicios, proyectos y prácticas que he realizado durante el **primer año del ciclo formativo de Desarrollo de Aplicaciones Multiplataforma (DAM)**.
-Aquí muestro mi evolución aprendiendo Java desde lo más básico hasta la programación orientada a objetos y las interfaces gráficas.
+This repository contains Java exercises and projects developed during my **first year of the Multiplatform Application Development (DAM) program**.
+It includes fundamental programming concepts, object-oriented design, file handling, and graphical user interfaces using Swing.

-## Estructura del repositorio
+## Repository Structure

-- `EjerciciosBasicos` – Operadores, condicionales, bucles y arrays.
+- `EjerciciosBasicos`: Basic exercises with operators, conditionals, loops, and arrays.
-- `POO` – Clases, objetos, herencia, encapsulamiento y polimorfismo.
+- `POO`: Object-Oriented Programming (OOP): classes, inheritance, encapsulation, polymorphism.
-- `Colecciones` – Uso de estructuras dinámicas (`ArrayList`, `HashMap`, `TreeMap`, etc.).
+- `Colecciones`: Practice with Java collections such as `ArrayList`, `HashMap`, and `TreeMap`.
-- `Ficheros` – Lectura y escritura de archivos de texto y binarios.
+- `Ficheros`: Reading and writing text and binary files using Java I/O.
-- `InterfacesGraficas` – Interfaces desarrolladas con Swing (NetBeans).
+- `InterfacesGraficas`: Graphical interfaces created using Swing (NetBeans).
-- `Proyectos` – Aplicaciones completas como gestores de gastos, recetas o asistencia.
+- `Proyectos`: Complete applications like budget managers, recipe organizers, attendance control, and more.

-## Tecnologías y herramientas
+## Technologies and Tools

-- **Lenguaje:** Java 17
+- **Language:** Java 17
 - **IDE:** NetBeans
-- **Librerías:** Swing, AWT
+- **Libraries:** Swing, AWT
-- **Persistencia:** Archivos binarios (`ObjectOutputStream` / `ObjectInputStream`)
+- **Data persistence:** Binary files (`ObjectOutputStream` / `ObjectInputStream`)

-## Objetivos de aprendizaje
+## Learning Objectives

-- Dominar la sintaxis básica y lógica de programación en Java.
+- Understand and master Java syntax and basic logic.
-- Aplicar principios de diseño orientado a objetos.
+- Apply principles of Object-Oriented Programming in practical scenarios.
-- Desarrollar interfaces gráficas funcionales y organizadas.
+- Build functional and well-structured graphical user interfaces.
-- Implementar persistencia de datos usando archivos.
+- Handle persistent data storage using file I/O techniques.

-## Estado del repositorio
+## Repository Status

-Este repositorio está en constante evolución.
-Seguiré subiendo prácticas y mejorando los proyectos a medida que avanzo en mi formación.
+This repository is actively maintained and will be expanded with new exercises and improved projects as I continue my studies.

 ---